shamanoor/final-grimm-prototype/Visualization/README.md

+To visualize the attention weights:
-Click on the google colab button inside the notebook file and run the cells to visualize the attention weights of the model on a user input text.
+Open the file --> click on colab button inside file --> run cells